 New Arduino users are guided to work within the normal Arduino framework, in a similar manner to the Arduino IDE.
 Advanced Arduino users have a range of options that allow the simple (but restricting) Arduino rules to be broken.

-IDE features such as:- jump to code definition, jump to compiler error, class explorer, intellisense, code completion and a super fast compiler make learning and programming Arduino faster and easier.
+IDE features such as:- see/edit library sources, jump to code definition, jump to compiler error, class explorer, intellisense, remembers board and Arduino version per project, code completion and a super fast compiler make learning and programming Arduino faster and easier.

 youtube overview.
 A quick start guide is at the bottom of this page.
 See us and other development tools on arduino.cc